 This pesticide is toxic to mammals, birds, aquatic invertebrates and fish.
 Do not apply directly to water, to areas where surface water is present, or to intertidal areas below the mean high water mark.
+Do not apply where runoff is likely to occur.
 Do not contaminate water when disposing of equipment wash waters or rinsate.
+Apply this product only as specified on this label.